Skip to main content

 • The issuer URL: <YOUR_SIGNICAT_DOMAIN>/auth/open/.
 For example, your issuer URL would be https://verybigcorp.signicat.com/auth/open/.

-To authenticate the end-user, your app must direct the end-user to the authorisation endpoint (https://<YOUR_SIGNICAT_DOMAIN>/auth/open/connect/authorize) with the appropriate set of parameters.
+To start an end-user authentication, your app must direct the end-user to the authorisation endpoint (https://<YOUR_SIGNICAT_DOMAIN>/auth/open/connect/authorize) with the appropriate set of parameters.

 https://<YOUR_SIGNICAT_DOMAIN>/auth/open/connect/authorize?